An algebraic approach to Harder-Narasimhan filtrations: Maximal green sequences

 The previous result is valid for every abelian category.
-However if we suppose that $\A=\mod A$ is the module category of a finite dimensional algebra $A$ over an algebraically closed field $k$, we are able to give a better description of the Harder-Narasimhan filtration induce by a maximal green sequence by making use of $\tau$-tilting theory.
-In the statements to come, $\tau$ denotes the Auslander-Reiten translation in $\mod A$.
+However, if we suppose that $\A=\mod A$ we are able to give a better description of the Harder-Narasimhan filtration induced by a maximal green sequence using $\tau$-tilting theory.
+In this section $\tau$ denotes the Auslander-Reiten translation in $\mod A$.